PrivateAIM/documentation/src/guide/deployment/node-registration.md

 simply generate a new one and update it.
 :::

-For deployment, we need the previously generated secret and **either** the robot ID or name.
-Copy either the ID or name to the same location you copied the secret.
+For deployment, we need the previously generated secret and the robot **ID**.
+Copy the ID to the same location you copied the secret.

 Now, you have everything needed for deploying the node software on your system.